carl-egge/repo-smart-contracts/README.md

 # Repository for Smart Contracts V2

 > This project was built as part of a bachelor thesis about smart contract gas optimization.
-It is a full stack application that can be used to store and interact with smart contract source code.
+It is a full stack application that can be used to store and query information about smart contract source code.

 ## Version 2

-Version 2 will include a complete redesign of frontend and backend.
-The API will be a GET-only API with enhanced filter options and the client will be updated accordingly.
+Version 2 includes a complete redesign of frontend and backend.
+The API is now GET-only API with enhanced filter options and the client is updated accordingly.
+The application can be reached under https://scr.ide.tuhh.de/.
+This second version is fully functional and includes a larger set of query options that can be used to filter the data from the MongoDB collection.
+It also includes an enhanced client view that is build with vuejs and that consumes the API.
+The client view can statically be served.

+## The Application

+The **frontend** consists of a VueJS app that uses axios to call the API and BootstrapVue for styling.
+The code for the frontend can be found in `~/repo-smart-contracts/client` .
+The production server is served from the compiled and minified code in the `/dist` folder.

+The **backend** consists of a python fastapi app that uses poetry as a dependency manager.
+The code for the backend can be found in `~/repo-smart-contracts/server`.

+The **database** of this application is a MongoDB document store that is consumed by the fastapi service.

-## Installation
+## Installation with Docker

 - Establish environment: `cp server/example.env server/.env`
 - Build project: `docker-compose build`